Your fellow cycle commuters are your companions, not your competitors. Good cycling manners make the journey to work better for all of us.

 Pass or be passed

-It's not a race.
+It’s not a race.
 You may want to mash those pedals round for maximum training effect.
 You may want to drop that guy when you accelerate from the traffic lights.
 Fine.
-But don't focus on this personal competition at the expense of focusing on the traffic environment that you're in.
+But don’t focus on this personal competition at the expense of focusing on the traffic environment you’re in.
 If another rider comes up behind you on a narrow cycle track or bridleway, move to one side to let them pass when it is convenient and safe for you to do so.
-(They shouldn't have any problem passing on roads or wider tracks.)
+(They shouldn’t have any problem passing on roads or wider tracks).

 Overtake with care